-The short-term population and distribution objective for the recovery of Marbled Murrelets is that over the period 2002-2032 (three generations) any decline of the British Columbia (B.C.) population and the area of its nesting habitat will have slowed to a halt and the total population and area (amount) of nesting habitat coast-wide will have stabilized above 70% of 2002 levels, with acceptable areas of nesting habitat remaining in the six primary conservation regions.
-Short-term recovery objectives for six primary conservation regions are recommended to achieve the overall coast-wide objective of 70% retention of 2002 population and habitat levels.
+The short term population and distribution objective for the recovery of Marbled Murrelets is that over the period 2002-2032 (three generations) is to halt the decline of the British Columbia (B.C.) population and the area of its nesting habitat so that the total population and area (amount) of nesting habitat coast-wide will have stabilized above 70% of 2002 levels, with sufficient areas of nesting habitat remaining in the six primary conservation regions.
+Short term recovery objectives for six primary conservation regions are recommended to achieve the overall coast-wide objective of 70% or greater retention of 2002 population and habitat levels.

-The long term population and distribution objective (25+ years) for the recovery of Marbled Murrelets is to ensure that the species will have high probability of persistence after 2032 across its range, with a stable population level at or above 70% of 2002 population estimates.
-This will be achieved by maintaining sufficient suitable nesting and marine habitat, and by reducing other threats.
+The long term population and distribution objective (25+ years) for the recovery of Marbled Murrelets is to ensure that the species will have a high probability of persistence after 2032 across its range.
+This will be achieved by maintaining or restoring sufficient suitable nesting and marine habitat, and by reducing other threats, within each conservation region to stabilize the Canadian population within the accepted range of natural variation.

-The broad strategies to be taken to address the threats to the survival and recovery of the species are presented in the section on Strategic Direction for Recovery.
+The broad strategies to address the threats to the survival and recovery of the species are presented in the section on Strategic Direction for Recovery.

 A partial identification of nesting critical habitat is included; there is insufficient information for an identification of marine critical habitat.
-A schedule of studies is included that outlines the studies required before the critical habitat identification can be completed.
-Areas within which critical habitat occurs have been delineated for each of the six primary conservation regions.
+A schedule of studies outlines the studies required before the critical habitat identification can be completed.
+Areas within which critical habitat occurs are delineated for the six primary conservation regions (Appendix B).
+Minimum habitat retention levels (hectares) are included based on the short term recovery objectives (Appendix C).